Religious abuse: Human sacrifice

-Human sacrifice (sometimes called ritual murder), has been practiced on a number of different occasions and in many different cultures.
+Human sacrifice (sometimes called ritual murder) has been practiced on a number of different occasions and in many different cultures.
 The various rationales behind human sacrifice are the same that motivate religious sacrifice in general.
 Human sacrifice is typically intended to bring good fortune and to pacify the gods.
 Fertility was another common theme in ancient religious sacrifices.

-Human sacrifice may be a ritual practiced in a stable society, and may even be conducive to enhance societal unity, both by creating a bond unifying the sacrificing community, and in combining human sacrifice and capital punishment, by removing individuals that have a perceived negative effect on societal stability (criminals, religious heretics, foreign slaves or prisoners of war).
+Human sacrifice may be a ritual practiced in a stable society, and may even be conducive to enhance societal unity, both by creating a bond unifying the sacrificing community, and in combining human sacrifice and capital punishment, by removing individuals that have a perceived negative effect on societal stability (criminals, religious heretics, foreign slaves, or prisoners of war).
 However, outside of civil religion, human sacrifice may also result in outbursts of blood frenzy and mass killings that destabilize society.

 Archaeology has uncovered physical evidence of child sacrifice at several locations.
 Some of the best attested examples are the diverse rites which were part of the religious practices in Mesoamerica and the Inca Empire.
-Psychologists Alice Miller and Robert Godwin, psychohistorian Lloyd deMause and other advocates of children's rights have written about pre-Columbian sacrifice within the framework of child abuse.
+Psychologists Alice Miller and Robert Godwin, psychohistorian Lloyd deMause, and other advocates of children's rights have written about pre-Columbian sacrifice within the framework of child abuse.

 Plutarch (c.
-46–120 AD) mentions the Carthaginian's ritual burning of small children, as do Tertullian, Orosius, Diodorus Siculus and Philo.
+46–120 AD) mentions the Carthaginian's ritual burning of small children, as do Tertullian, Orosius, Diodorus Siculus, and Philo.
 Livy and Polybius do not.
 There is no conclusive archaeological evidence for Carthaginian child sacrifice but the occurrence of the practise has not been ruled out.
 The Hebrew Bible also mentions what appears to be child sacrifice practised at a place called the Tophet (roasting place) by the Canaanites, and by some Israelites.

 Children were thrown to the sharks in ancient Hawaii.

 Sacrificial victims were often infants.
 "The slaughtering of newborn babies may be considered a common event in many cultures" including the Eskimo, the Polynesians, the Ancient Egyptians, the Chinese, the Scandinavians, and various indigenous peoples of Africa, the Americas and Australia.

 Initiation rites

 Artificial deformation of the skull predates written history and dates back as far as 45,000 BCE, as evidenced by two Neanderthal skulls found in Shanidar Cave.
 It was usually started just after birth and continued until the desired shape was achieved.
 It may have played a key role in Egyptian and Mayan societies.

 In China some boys were castrated, with both the penis and scrotum cut.
-Other ritual actions have been described by anthropologists.
+Anthropologists have described other ritual actions.
 Géza Róheim wrote about initiation rituals performed by Australian natives in which adolescent initiates were forced to drink blood.